pciruzzi/AMS/README.md

 ## REST API
 In this module, in order to access to it, we have developed several Web Services using REST protocol.
 For this reason, we had to define our Restful API:

-_In all the cases, a userId must be provided as a query parameter_
+_In all the cases, a userId must be provided as a header parameter named `id`_

 #### Applications
   - **Obtain all applications:** `GET` to `/applications`